 Once you have mounted the correct lens your image will look normal again :) Now we just need to fix the focus :)

 I hope this guide has been informative and useful.
-Please let me know if there is mistake or anything you might want to know.
+Please let me know if you have any question.